Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Latvian Gambit

-The Latvian Gambit (or Greco Countergambit) is a chess opening characterised by the moves: .
-1. e4 e5 2.
-Nf3 f5?!.
-It is one of the oldest chess openings, having been analysed in the 16th century by Giulio Cesare Polerio and then the 17th century by Gioachino Greco, after whom it is sometimes named.The opening has the appearance of a King's Gambit with colours reversed.
+The Latvian Gambit (or Greco Countergambit) is a chess opening characterised by the moves: 1. e4 e5 2.
+Nf3 f5?!
+It is one of the oldest chess openings, having been analysed in the 16th century by Giulio Cesare Polerio and then the 17th century by Gioachino Greco, after whom it is sometimes named.
+The opening has the appearance of a King's Gambit with colours reversed.
+It is an aggressive but .

 Video:
 [![](https://tse2.mm.bing.net/th?id=OVP.xuiYfvAAya5yinOhz89GNgHgFo&pid=Api)](https://www.youtube.com/watch?v=aw-yaJO48qQ)